NSW HAS ALWAYS HAD A STRONG SAFE SEX CULTURE AND WE NEED TO MAINTAIN IT TOGETHER IF WE ARE TO END HIV.

 Negotiated safety / Relationship agreements

-This is when two HIV negative men agree to limit sex without condoms to only between partners within a regular relationship.
-Any sex with other partners outside the relationship must be with condoms.
+This is when two HIV negative men in a relationship have a deliberate discussion about how they agree to prevent HIV, with each other and with people outside of their relationship.
+Traditionally, it might’ve been about when to use condoms or not, but with more options like PrEP and undetectable this can now mean various factors.
 Negotiated safety requires that both parties continue to talk, test, and trust, and to maintain a relationship agreement that reflects the mutual commitment made and incorporates any mutually agreed changes.